Home | Site SearchEvents || Facebook | Headlines | Pan Radio | Pan Global || Message Board || Guest Book | Pan News | About Us | Contact

 The proud pan elder feels elated in stating that many prominent panmen, arrangers and tuners have gone through his tutelage.
 To date ‘Daddy Sparks’ has produced three generations who have continued in his genre of music, inclusive of eight of his ten children, twenty-one of his twenty-eight grand children - and so far, two of his seventeen great-grand children.

-They, like the family patriarch, have played with many steel orchestras including Hatters, Skiffle Bunch, Antillean All Stars, San City, Achiba Steel Orchestra, Golden Hands, Point Fortin New Creations, Ole Tech, Mt.
+They, like the family patriarch, have played with many steel orchestras including Hatters, Skiffle Bunch, Antillean All Stars, San City, Achaiba Steel Orchestra, Golden Hands, Point Fortin New Creations, Ole Tech, Mt.
 Moriah Pan Movement, Invaders, San Juan All Stars, Fonclaire, Moods, ADLIB, Deltones, and Fyzabad Secondary.

 by Hollis Clifton